 - satisfy the Investment Manager's quality-growth investment criteria, as described in the "Investment Strategy" section of the sub-fund's Prospectus Supplement; - pass through various exclusionary screens, as detailed in the "Promotion of Sustainability Characteristics" section of the Prospectus Supplement, as well as earlier in this disclosure; and - demonstrate a viable pathway to net zero GHG emissions by 2050, consistent with the Paris Agreement.
-This is evidenced, in part, by the completion of company assessments, in part to ascertain the existence of foundational elements for Paris Alignment, as described in Annex II to the GPA Fund Supplement.
+This is evidenced, in part, by the completion of company assessments, as described in Annex II to the GPA Fund Supplement.